The holidays (and eating season) are upon us...

 Helicobacter pylori, more commonly referred to as H. pylori is a bacteria found in the stomach and gastrointestinal tract.
 Nearly half of the world population has H. pylori, although it is more prevalent in developing countries.
 Some studies suggest H. pylori is important for proper stomach ecology, due to its ability to dictate which bacteria can grow in the stomach and its effect on regulating appetite.
 However, it leads to greater problems as a whole due to the biochemicals it produces.

 H. pylori ultimately damages the stomach and duodenal lining as well as the epithelial cells themselves, causing inflammation and a slew of painful symptoms.
-People infected with H. pylori can have abdominal pain, nausea, dyspepsia, bloating, belching, vomiting, and bleeding in the stomach that can lead to hematemesis, hematochezia, or melena.
+People infected with H. pylori can have abdominal pain, nausea, dyspepsia, bloating, belching, vomiting, and bleeding in the stomach which can lead to hematemesis, hematochezia, or melena.
 People may also develop colorectal polyps or non-cancerous tissue growths.
-While H. pylori does not necessarily cause stomach and gastrointestinal cancer, individuals who have it are at higher risk of infection and higher risk of developing cancer as a result of this infection.
+While H. pylori does not necessarily cause stomach and gastrointestinal cancer, individuals who have it are at a higher risk of infection and developing cancer as a result of this infection.

 H. pylori is a helix-shaped bacterium that burrows into the mucus lining of the stomach where the pH level is less acidic.
 This allows the bacteria to thrive and prevents it from being swept away with consumed food.
 One of the most significant results of H. pylori is the development of ulcers in the stomach.
 Ulcers form when inflammation from the bacteria allow the stomach acid and pepsin to overwhelm the mechanisms that protect the lining of the stomach from its own acid.